ssp21/ssp21-spec/ssp21.md

 # The Link Layer

-SSP21 specifies a two layer architecture for delivering secure data to the user layer.
-The link layer provides three
+SSP21 specifies a two layer architecture for delivering secure data to the application layer.
+The link layer provides three services to the layers above it:
-features:

 * **Framing** - A procedure is defined to identify a frame from a stream of bytes.
 * **Addressing** - The frame contains source and destination addresses for the transmitter and receiver.
 * **Error detection** - All of the header fields and payload are covered by a cyclic redundancy check (CRC).

+The link-layer defined in this document should only be considered a default that can be deployed when useful.
+The core of SSP21 is the message-oriented cryptographic layer.
+Other layers, such as UDP, could provide all the required services provided by the link-layer.

-Since this functionality does not  have any cryptographic protections, it is designed with simplicity in mind and is completely stateless.
+Since the link-layer does not  have any cryptographic protections, it is designed with simplicity in mind and is completely stateless.
 The CRC is important at this layer to detect data corruption from random sources (EMF, cosmic rays, etc).
 This check is intended to prevent randomly corrupted payloads from  reaching the cryptographic layer.
 This prevents "tampering" false positives from occurring at the cryptographic layer which would require a